10 Things We Learned From “10% Happier”

 And training your brain is indeed possible, thanks to neuroplasticity.
 Sculpting your mind and changing your thought processes are just as possible as sculpting your body.
 You just have to work for it.

 Above all else, enjoy the journey, and recognize your successes.
 Surprisingly enough, after I finished this blog post I thought of at least five more items I could add.
 I started regretting the way I went about writing and questioning whether I included everything that needed to be included…I thought to myself, “What the heck was I thinking writing a blog post?
 No one is going to read this.
 No one is going to like this.
-I don’t know what the heck I’m doing!”
+I don’t know what I’m doing!”

 I quickly caught myself and took a note from my lessons on mindfulness—I took a moment, acknowledged those thoughts, and promptly moved on.